codepost-io/integration-blackboard/README.md

 Move the downloaded submissions into the same directory as the script and name the folder `submissions`.

 Move the `roster.csv` file you created into the same directory as the script.
-Make sure this file is called `roster.csv.`
+Make sure this file is called `roster.csv`.

 ## 3. Run the script